Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In recent years, in clinical practice, widespread use of muscle relaxants of central action.
-Due to the fact that, in contrast to peripheral action relaxants, they do not disable spontaneous breathing, nor do they adversely affect the cardiovascular system and other vital organs and systems.
+In recent years, centrally acting muscle relaxants have been widely used in clinical practice.
+Due to the fact that, unlike peripherally acting muscle relaxants, they do not turn off spontaneous breathing, and do not have an adverse effect on the cardiovascular system and other vital organs and systems.

-For the first time the study of central muscle relaxants was started in 1946 by Benjern Bradley.
-However, most of these drugs have sedative properties, and sedatives that eliminate anxiety and fear, such as sibazone, have a central muscle relaxant effect.
-Precisely the mechanism of central muscle relaxant action is not known, although drugs of this type oppress the spinal polysynaptic reflexes and disrupt their supraspinal regulation.
-Some drugs also affect the reticular neuronal mechanisms that control muscle tone.
+The first study of centrally acting muscle relaxants was started in 1946 by Benjern Bradley.
+However, most of these drugs have sedative properties, and sedatives that eliminate anxiety and fear, such as sibazon, also have a central muscle relaxant effect.
+The exact mechanism of central muscle relaxant action is not known, although drugs of this type inhibit spinal polysynaptic reflexes and disrupt their supraspinal regulation.
+Some drugs also affect reticular neuronal mechanisms that control muscle tone.

 Single dose, g (tablets) |